juleshansen/oop/individual/individual.md

 # Extra Credit

-1\.
+If you have finished this assignment early, here are a couple of interesting ideas to add to your implementation.

+## Idea 1: the "z" factor

 Look back at the result obtained in part 2.1 and part 3.2.2 (see images below).
 Where does this difference come from ?
 What changes should you make to your scripting languages (arguments) and to `ShapeFactory` so that these results are identical ?

 | result of part 2 | result of part 3 |
 | :-: | :-: |
 | <img src="img/gui_draw_op12345678.png" width=320/> | <img src="img/gui_shapescript2.png" width=320/> |

-2\.
 Create a script of your own to test that proposition, and modify `ShapeFactory` accordingly.

+## Idea 2: geometric transformations

+Design three other classes `Translation`, `Scaling` and `Rotation` that implement these respective mathematical operations.

+Each would be constructed by taking one input shape, and transforming it according to given parameters.
+For instance, for `Translation`, use two values `xshirt` and `yshift` indicating the vector for translating.

+Add those classes to your scripting language and have fun creating art of your own !

+## Idea 3: transparency

+This idea is fairly simple: "implement transparency so that a shape can be more or less translucid and we can see through it".
+But the implementation requires some thinking and refactoring.

+Try to imagine how you would do that.
+In particular, which objects would you need to modify to implement that ?
+Would you need to modify `simplegui.py` ?
+How ?